 ▸ Provide skills to local residents to help them become research assistants, tourists guides, park rangers, or motivated citizens.

-▸ While we may gain from the work of the people whom we work with and from the species we study, we must not exploit people, groups, animals or habitats.
+▸ While we may gain from the work of the people with whom we work and from the species we study, we must not exploit people, groups, animals or habitats.
 We must remain humble, recognize our debt to all, and reciprocate in appropriate ways.

 ▸ Knowledge goes both ways: Learn from local communities too!
 Science has often used local and traditional knowledge without formal recognition.
-This has led on numerous occasions to intellectual property rights violation.
-We also have been very quick to dismiss local and traditional knowledge with the excuse that that knowledge was non-scientific [NG17].
+This has led on numerous occasions to intellectual property rights violations.
+We also have been very quick to dismiss local and traditional knowledge with the excuse that this knowledge was non-scientific [NG17].
 This is changing!
 We are finally realizing that local communities hold important knowledge that should be respected and recognized.

 ▸ When research necessitates impacts on biodiversity, such impact must be justified and kept to a minimum.
 Whenever possible, we should use well-established methods that have a negligible or low impact on species and ecosystems.
 These methods include observation, mark-release-recapture, collecting feces and hair, and noting animal tracks and signs.